HybridScale/orthus/index.md

 ---
-title: PAGE TITLE HERE
+title: Welcome to ORTHUS cluster
-layout: template
+layout: template-simple
-filename: index.md
+filename: index
 ---

 ### This is Orthus user pages